wordslab-org/wordslab-notebooks/README.md

 The usage of these scripts will be described below in more details when we explain the lifecycle of a workspace project.

 Creates a first workspace project in /workspace/wordslab-notebooks-tutorials with **the wordslab-notebooks tutorials** found at https://github.com/wordslab-org/wordslab-notebooks-tutorials.

-3. Navigate to the directory named 'your-repo', and open a notebook with the kernel named 'your-repo'.